-The bank's long-term loan portfolio was €79.8 billion as of the end of June 2017, down from €81.2 billion as of the end of December 2016, and total new long-term lending amounted to €4.4 billion in the first-half 2017 (against €4.7 billion in the first half 2016).
-The bank's market share of lending to local governments, housing associations and healthcare institutions was around 55% in terms of outstanding loans and 76% in terms of long-term lending production.
-We expect the bank to maintain its position in the Dutch public-sector financing business, given its mandate, ownership and advantageous funding costs compared with those of commercial banks.
+2017, €0.7 billion lower than in 2016.
+Demand for loans from the public remained relatively low while prepayments increased.
+The bank's market share of lending to local governments, housing associations and healthcare institutions was around 55% in terms of outstanding loans and 71% in terms of long-term lending production in 2017 (versus 76% in 2016).
+We expect the bank to maintain its position in the Dutch public sector financing business, given its mandate, ownership and advantageous funding costs compared with those of commercial banks.